mapbox/pbf/README.md

 [![build status](https://secure.travis-ci.org/mapbox/pbf.png)](http://travis-ci.org/mapbox/pbf) [![Coverage Status](https://coveralls.io/repos/mapbox/pbf/badge.png)](https://coveralls.io/r/mapbox/pbf)

-A low-level, lightweight [protocol buffers](https://developers.google.com/protocol-buffers) implementation in JavaScript for Node and browsers.
+A low-level, ultra-lightweight (2.9KB gzipped) [protocol buffers](https://developers.google.com/protocol-buffers) implementation in JavaScript for browsers and Node.

 Designed to be a building block for writing a customized, lazy decoder for a stable protobuf schema.
-If you need an easy-to-use, all-purpose protobuf JS library that does most of the work for you, take a look at [protocol-buffers](https://github.com/mafintosh/protocol-buffers).
+If you need an all-purpose protobuf JS library that does most of the work for you, take a look at [protocol-buffers](https://github.com/mafintosh/protocol-buffers).

 ## Install